 Men's intercollegiate athletics are conducted at Youngstown University to enlist the interest of the entire student body in healthful amateur sport.
 Participation is open to any male member of the student body who qualifies under the regulations of the Athletic Policy of Youngstown University.
 Intercollegiate competition is provided in football, basketball, tennis, track and field, and golf.

-The University is a member of the National Collegiate Athletic Association (N. C. A. A.).
+The University is a member of the National Collegiate Athletic Association (N.C.A.A.) and the National Association of Intercollegiate Athletics (N.A.I.A.).

 Rifle Team